mWater/minimongo/README.md

 On `403` or `410`, the change is automatically discarded in the HybridDb.

 #### DELETE `/<collection>/<_id>`

+Note: the RemoteDb does not support remove({ filter }), but only removing a single document by _id!!

+Removes to the local collection are converted into a series of _ids to be removed when sent to the server.

 Removes a document. _id of the document to remove